 When Is Air Abrasion Used?

 When we use air abrasion, we usually are preparing a tooth for a composite or tooth-colored resin filling.
 We may also use the equipment to repair discolored teeth or cracks in teeth.
 The air abrasion tool is often used to prepare the teeth for bonding or sealants.
 We like this equipment, as it does a great job in repairing worn, fractured, or chipped teeth.
-It can also be used to prepare the teeth for cosmetic procedures, such as veneers or to repair or replace older fillings.
+It can also be used to prepare the teeth for cosmetic procedures, such as veneers, or to repair or replace older fillings.
 Broken bridges and crowns can also be repaired by using air abrasion equipment.

 What Happens When Air Abrasion Is Used?

 Because an air abrasion procedure causes little discomfort, an anesthetic injection is usually not necessary.
-You will not feel any vibrations, as the equipment operates quietly.
-We like using this method, as we do not remove as much of the tooth.
+You will not feel any vibrations as the equipment operates quietly.
+We like this method, as we do not remove as much of the tooth.
 Any fractures in the enamel are reduced as well.
-What is really convenient is that a cavity can be filled when it is spotted during a cleaning.
+It is really convenient that a cavity can be filled when it is spotted during a cleaning.
 For example, if we see a shallow cavity, we can use air abrasion to restore the tooth immediately.
 That is why we recommend it for repairing smaller cavities that have formed on the surface teeth.
 We usually do not use it on a deep cavity that reaches a tooth’s pulp.